jp-hudson/plex/README.md

-Media Scanner is setup with hudson.plex.media@gmail.com email account.
+movie_sender.py is setup with hudson.plex.media@gmail.com email account.
 Credentials are in bitwarded

 In order to get things working so it querried the movies I had to create an omdb API key.
 I was able to do that by visiting: